yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/full-checkout-ios.md

 }
 ```

-The following table presents all the protocol requirements you have to provide and their descriptions.
+The following table describes all the protocol requirements you need to provide:

 <Table>
   <thead>